nuviedo/DSys2022/README.md

 >
 > Sofía García de la Rosa ([@SofiaDeLaRosa](https://github.com/SofiaDeLaRosa))

+The contents of this repository are licensed under the GNU General Public License version 3.
+Visit https://www.gnu.org/licenses/gpl-3.0.html for more information.

 # Introduction
 The following project documents the practical application of several methods of dynamic systems to obtain and represent an accurate prediction of the population with either overweight or obesity found in México, through the analysis of results from the [_Instituto Nacional de Salud Pública_](https://insp.mx/) (National Public Health Institute | INSP) by making use of their various census reports through the _ENSANUT_ Project to obtain the initial conditions required for said systems, through the usage of regression & extrapolation in several capacities be it linear polynomial or exponential, all the while making use of modern data science libraries.